suprathermal/ACH-Grounding/README.md

 ## Contribution

 Feel free to fork and use.
-But please mention Eugene V. Bobukh as the original code author if you are forking or using this code.
+But you must mention Eugene V. Bobukh as the original author if you are forking or using this code.